jamietre/CsQuery/source/README.md

 - [Issue #82](https://github.com/jamietre/CsQuery/issues/82) `DomObject.Text` property not returning correct text when nested text nodes are present
 - Index not being updated correctly for some node removals
 - `this[int index]` indexer property not implemented on `DomDocument`.
 Moved implementation from `DomElement` to `DomContainer` to ensure it's available for all container nodes.
-- Fix bug in `CsQuery.Extend` when updating POCO properties
+- Fix - Can't update POCO properties in `CsQuery.Extend`
+- Fix - Can't remove styles with `CQ.Css()` method.
+Styles can now be removed by passing `null` as the value

 **Performance improvements**